-Thirty years ago, nine-year-old John O’Leary was rushed to the emergency room, while his family’s home continue to be ablaze.
+Thirty years ago, nine-year-old John O’Leary was rushed to the emergency room, while his family’s home continued to be ablaze.
 As he lay in a hospital bed, he frantically wondered if he was about to die.
 He had suffered burns covering 100 percent of his body and was given less than one percent chance of survival.
 Today, he is an in-demand speaker who shares his gift of perspective and passion with thousands worldwide and whose book “On Fire: The 7 Choices to Ignite a Radically Inspired Life” became a national #1 bestseller.

 Michaela Haas: How did you get burned?